enterstudio/Glitch-Community/README.md

 Why is this in [Jadelet](https://jadelet.com/)?
 -----------------------
-- editor is also written in jadelet, reduces switching cost
+- The Glitch editor is also written in jadelet, so it reduces switching cost
-- more maintainable views
+- A nice Models, Presenters and Templates architecture
-- unit testable
+- Unit testable (eventually!)
-- can render views based on user localstorage values more conveniently
+- Can render views based on cached localstorage values, then update them with API based values